Glossary of Laser Eye Surgery Terms

 Light sensitive nerve tissue in the eye that converts images from the eye’s optical system into electrical impulses that are sent along the optic nerve to the brain.
 The retina forms a thin membranous lining of the rear two-thirds of the globe.

 Needed by virtually everyone after they reach their forties.
 This is because the muscles in the eye slowly become stiffer which affects the ability to focus clearly on objects very close up.
 The need for reading glasses is medically known as presbyopia.
-There are a range of laser and non-laser treatments available for this.
+There are a range of laser and non-laser eye surgery treatments available for this.

 STRABISMUS OR SQUINT

 Condition in which the eyes are not both directed toward the same point simultaneously.
 Strabismus occurs when eye muscles are not working together properly.
 It is most commonly an inherited condition, but may also be caused by disease or injury.
 If diagnosed early, strabismus can usually be corrected.
 The condition may be treated with corrective glasses, eye-muscle exercises, surgery or a combination of these approaches.
 Young children with this condition may need to wear an eye patch over their stronger eye to force their weaker eye to function correctly.
 Children whose strabismus is not corrected may develop amblyopia.
-It is usually a contra-indication to treatment.
+It is usually a contra-indication to laser eye treatment.
 A full assessment would be required to confirm suitability.

 Varifocal glasses combine three different prescriptions (near, intermediate and distance) in one pair of glasses.
 These are designed for patients who require different prescriptions due to age-related changes within the eye.
 Refractive surgery has now advanced to be able to treat these prescriptions, enabling patients to focus on close objects without the need for reading glasses.

 Visian ICL is a popular brand of Implantable Contact Lens that is has been endorsed by the US Army due to its reliable high standard of vision.
-Since it was introduced in 2006, the US Military has implanted over 3,000 Visian Implantable Contact Lenses and recommends this as the treatment of choice for their recruits who are unsuitable for laser treatment.
+Since it was introduced in 2006, the US Military has implanted over 3,000 Visian Implantable Contact Lenses and recommends this as the treatment of choice for their recruits who are unsuitable for laser eye treatment.

 ‘Normal’ visual acuity in American terms.
 The UK version is 6/6.
 The upper number is the standard distance (20 feet/6 metres) between an eye being tested and the eye chart; the lower number indicates that a tested eye can see the same small standard-sized letters or symbols as a normal eye at 20 feet/6 metres.
-If a person does not have 20/20 vision with their glasses/contact lenses before surgery it is not possible to achieve it after surgery.
+If a person does not have 20/20 vision with their glasses/contact lenses before surgery it is not possible to achieve it after laser eye surgery.

 The measurement of visual clarity.
 Best corrected visual acuity (VA) is the measurement of the best vision achieved with glasses or contact lenses.
 Uncorrected VA is the sharpness of vision without spectacles and contact lenses.

 Wavefront analysis is a precise way of measuring how perfectly the eye focuses light.
 Any imperfection of the eye’s focusing ability is known as an aberration.
 Most aberrations can be corrected by glasses or contact lenses; however, not even these methods can correct the higher order aberrations of the eye.
-In Wavefront guided laser treatment, the aberrations of the eye are measured using specialist equipment.
-These readings create a unique Wavefront map which is used to guide the laser during the treatment.
+In Wavefront guided laser eye treatment, the aberrations of the eye are measured using specialist equipment.
+These readings create a unique Wavefront map which is used to guide the laser during the laser eye surgery

 The very latest development in laser eye treatment from Bausch and Lomb is a system called Zyoptix.
-This is an advanced procedure that delivers a treatment unique to every individual.
+This is an advanced procedure that delivers a laser eye treatment unique to every individual.
 The laser has many safety features that help to optimise the success of the treatment.
 It has a unique integrated diagnostic system; one set of data thoroughly evaluates the structure of the cornea to confirm suitability.
 The second measures the eye’s anatomy to determine its unique optical characteristics using advanced Wavefront technology.
-This process enables the surgeon to plan a bespoke laser vision correction procedure completely personalised to each patient.
+This process enables the eye surgeon to plan a bespoke laser vision correction procedure completely personalised to each patient.